everx-labs/TonNfcClientAndroid/README.md

 ## Test work with the card

-You can test work with NFC card only on your Android device, not simulator.
+You can work with NFC card only on your Android device, not simulator.
 There are two basic scenarios of work with the card for Android.

 ### With invitation dialog